chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 ### Adding a datastore to ESXi

 Add the big drive, where the virtual machines will be stored as a datastore in ESXi.

-In the ESXi web client press `Storage`in the left side pane.
-Just follow the instructions after selecting `New datastore`from the menu, add a drive, give it a name like `VMs` and use the whole drive as one partition.
+1. In the ESXi web client press `Storage`in the left side pane.
+2. Just follow the instructions after selecting `New datastore`from the menu,
+3. Add a drive, give it a name like `VMs` and use the whole drive as one partition.

 ### Adding a network configuration to ESXi

-Select Networking on the left side pane, click port group, ADD port group.
-Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0 `which is the default virtual switch.
+1. Select Networking on the left side pane
+2. Click port group, ADD port group.
+3. Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0`which is the default virtual switch.